-The project included developing a series of new visual arts commissions, exposing enigmatic or unknown aspects of Somerset.
-The project aims to attract new audiences through bringing new and dynamic work to the region, and through a series of associated events.
+The project created a series of new visual arts commissions, exposing enigmatic or unknown aspects of Somerset.
+The project aimed to attract new audiences through bringing new and dynamic work to the region, and through a series of associated events.

-Between October 2011 to April 2012, SAW appointed Guest Curator, Karen Gaskill to support the overall delivery of the project.
-We worked with Karen to select and deliver new commissions, exposing enigmatic or unknown aspects of Somerset, by three international artists, Karen Guthrie, Barber Swindells (Claire Barber & Steve Swindells) & lluminos (Matt & Rob Vale).
+SAW appointed Guest Curator, Karen Gaskill to support the overall delivery of the project.
+We worked with Karen to select and deliver new commissions, exposing enigmatic or unknown aspects of Somerset, by three international artists, Karen Guthrie (R+D only), Barber Swindells (Claire Barber & Steve Swindells) & lluminos (Matt & Rob Vale).

 Also we worked with international artist designer collective, Konvertible (Lisa Cheung & Sammy Delgado Escobar) to deliver a collaborative project with local artists and makers, Cafe Konvertible in Art Weeks 2011 and Hip Hawker in December 2012.

-We have now developed Creative Endeavors: A curatorial guide for artists in Somerset.
-For more information please contact the office or download the toolkit by clicking the link above or from the bottom of the page.
+We have now developed Creative Endeavours: A curatorial guide for artists in Somerset.
+For more information please contact the office or download the toolkit from the bottom of the page.